Note:

 The apps in this category are primarily focused on data collection.
 The source of the data can be either a subject matter expert or the general public.

-• Reporter* (beta)—Present a map which allows the ability to submit issues and observations about a specific area using a smart form.
+- Reporter*—Present a map that allows the ability to submit issues and observations about a specific area using a smart form.
+Enabling commenting, liking, and disliking allows app users to provide feedback on created reports.

 Compare maps and layers